 – Green 25-degree nozzle:

 Green tip nozzles spray water at the surface at an angle of 25 degrees.
-Use this nozzle to pressure wash your car, clean mildew accumulated on patios or decks, or other household pressure washing jobs.
+Use this nozzle to pressure wash your car, clean mildew accumulated on patios or decks, or do other household pressure washing jobs.

 – White 40-degree nozzle: